-Our Clean Cobalt & Copper Framework allows us to identify and respond to our most salient human rights risks, as well as the issues that matter most to our stakeholders including customers and local communities.
-Our objective is to provide the confidence that our cobalt and copper are compliant with the globally recognised supply chain guidance of the OECD (OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk Areas), and that other important sustainability and human rights issues are being managed in alignment with the UN Guiding Principles on Business and Human Rights.
+Our Clean Cobalt & Copper Framework allows us to identify and respond to our most salient human rights risks, as well as the issues that matter most to our stakeholders, including customers and local communities.
+Our objective is to provide the confidence that our cobalt and copper are compliant with the globally recognized supply chain guidance of the OECD (OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk Areas), and that other important sustainability and human rights issues are being managed in alignment with the UN Guiding Principles on Business and Human Rights.
 Furthermore, our framework aims to ensure that we have a positive impact locally in the DRC, as well as internationally.

-Our ultimate goal is for Metalkol RTR to become the foremost sustainable cobalt and copper producer globally, helping deliver prosperity for the communities in which we operate, for our sector generally and for society at large (Figure 1).
+Our goal is to help deliver prosperity for the communities in which we operate, for our sector generally and for society at large (Figure 1).

-The Clean Cobalt & Copper Framework comprises a suite of commitments that Metalkol RTR makes to its stakeholders, achieved through a set of management systems, processes, controls and investments designed to comply with and go beyond the OECD guidance on the one hand, and to optimise our positive impacts on the other.
+The Clean Cobalt & Copper Framework comprises a suite of commitments that ERG makes to its stakeholders, achieved through a set of management systems, processes, controls and investments designed to comply with and go beyond the OECD guidance on the one hand, and to optimise our positive impacts on the other.
 Our performance on these commitments is reported and our independent auditor will continue to provide an assurance opinion on our performance reports.
-As our operations develop further, we may review and improve upon our commitments in reaction to the dynamic risk environment in which we work and the changing market and societal priorities.
+As our operation develop further, we may review and improve upon our commitments in reaction to the dynamic risk environment in which we work and the changing market and societal priorities.
 We will continuously improve our management systems as a matter of course.

-Figure 1: Central characteristics of the Clean Cobalt & Copper Framework
+Figure 1: ERG Clean Cobalt & Copper Framework Central Characteristics